 You’ll find Italian leather covering luxury sports car seats, superyachts, and – of course – Samuel Windsor leather shoes which, cared for correctly, are not the kind to squeak.

 Do you have any tips to help prevent squeaky shoes?
-Leave us a comment below or visit our Facebook page.
+Leave us a comment below.